-And at some point I mused on the spectacle we’d witnessed earlier in the month, after researching plucking methods, of a You Tube Video of Gordon Ramsay and Paul Kelly trying to set a world record for the fastest plucking of 3 turkeys in front of a vociferous gaggle of onlookers.
-(The just killed turkeys were brought in from stage right.
-Not much respect for the birds in this, I’d thought).
-And of conversation with another relative earlier on Christmas Day, where I learned that their meal was to be 2 turkeys cooked in different ovens by different cooks, since the turkeys had been bought dramatically reduced in price as ‘good value’.
+At some point, I mused on the spectacle we’d witnessed earlier in the month, after researching plucking methods, of a You Tube Video of Gordon Ramsay and Paul Kelly trying to set a world record for the fastest plucking of 3 turkeys in front of a vociferous gaggle of onlookers.
+The just-killed turkeys were brought in from stage right.
+Not much respect for the birds in this, I’d thought.
+And of conversation with another relative, earlier on Christmas day morning, when I learned that their meal was to be two turkeys cooked in different ovens by different cooks, since the turkeys had been bought dramatically reduced in price as ‘good value’.

 It’s more that you really do seem to VALUE the food on your plate, far more than with any bought produce.
 And that since both simple nutrition, and the joy of cooking and sharing a meal with others is such a pivotal human activity, it’s worth doing it the best way you can, and savouring the experience.

 The first story I thought of was the one about fireworks, ‘The Remarkable Rocket’ and how he eventually had his fleeting moment, but no one even noticed.
 But reading reviews of the work to refresh my failed memory, perhaps ‘The Nightingale and The Rose’ was just as apt for my Christmas meal moment.
-For those unfamiliar with this piece, a Nightingale hears that a young student can only gain the affections of the daughter of the household by supplying a red rose from the garden.
+For those unfamiliar with this piece, a nightingale hears that a young student can only gain the affections of the daughter of the household by supplying a red rose from the garden.
 But all the roses in the garden are white.
-So the little bird, having overheard the love torn student, sings it’s beautiful song whilst pressing it’s breast firmly to the roses’s thorns.
-As the blood drains away and life leaves its tiny body, miraculously the rose bloom begins to change colour, and finishes a deep red, just as the bird collapses and dies.
+So the little bird, having overheard the love torn student, sings its beautiful song, whilst pressing its breast firmly to the rose’s thorns.
+As the blood drains away and life leaves its tiny body, miraculously, the rose bloom begins to change colour, and finishes a deep red, just as the bird collapses and dies.
 Subsequently the student, unaware of its fateful provenance, is delighted to find this single red rose in the garden, and picks the flower to give to his lover.

 Springtime will certainly jog memories as the red spotted, white flowers open.

-More on ‘The Reactor’, which seems to be chugging along in a now fairly predictable fashion, next time…
+More on ‘The Reactor’, which seems to be chugging along in a fairly predictable fashion, next time.